 How FICO Credit Scores Are Calculated

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-These factors are weighted differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
+These factors are weighted slightly differently depending on the formula being used.
+Each formula produces a single number which may vary slightly from one agency to another.
 Credit scores range from 300 to 800.
 Higher scores are better.
-Most people getting a mortgage loan these days have a score above 620.
+Most home buyers have a score above 620.

-In order to improve your score, you've got to get the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the company that invented the first FICO credit score, sells credit scores on its website: myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+To raise your FICO score, you must have the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a free credit report once per year from all three agencies when you visit AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.